nathanhinchey/how-to-guides/canvas_size.md

 ```

 #Common Mistakes:
 This list will be updated as people report them.
-Please report and issue or make a pull request if you have any questions.
+Please report an issue or make a pull request if you have any questions.
 * Make sure you don't have any values hard coded
   - Many people have forgotten to make their clearRect linked to the same DIM_X and DIM_Y values.